-The intent of the Arizona WAP is not and will not assist Landlords repair or replace inoperable items required to be maintained or provided per ARS 13-1324.
-The intent is to reduce high energy cost in which the resident is responsible for.
+The intent of the Arizona WAP is not and will not be to assist Landlords to repair or replace inoperable items required to be maintained or provided per ARS 13-1324.
+The intent is to reduce high energy costs that are the resident's responsibility.

-By replacing old inefficient HVAC systems, refrigerators, and water heaters or properly installing insulation, installing shade screens on sun struck windows, sealing leaky duct systems, replacing incandescent/inefficient lighting with efficient LED lighting, implementing health and safety measures such Revised March 3, 2023 as controlled ventilation systems, etc., The WAP is assisting the resident with allowable measures through the existing program that provide a direct benefit to the resident and household.
+By replacing old inefficient HVAC systems, refrigerators, and water heaters or properly installing insulation, installing shade screens on sun struck windows, sealing leaky duct systems, replacing incandescent/inefficient lighting with efficient LED lighting, implementing health and safety measures such as controlled ventilation systems, etc., The WAP is assisting the resident with allowable measures through the existing program that provide a direct benefit to the resident and household.
 The AZ WAP will ensure that any and all requirements of the Landlord or Property Owner be upheld should equipment and/or provisions as listed in ARS 13-1324 be deemed inoperable or non-existent.
-It is also a requirement that the Landlord or Property Owner signoff on the ADOH Landlord Tennant Agreement detailing there shall be no rent increases for the duration detailed in the agreement and the tenant cannot be evicted for undue cause.
+It is also a requirement that the Landlord or Property Owner signoff on the ADOH Landlord Tennant Agreement prior to ANY work being performed, detailing there shall be no rent increases for the duration detailed in the agreement and the tenant cannot be evicted for undue cause.
 The Sub-grantee will be responsible for ensuring and providing adequate documentation to ADOH, that the equipment to be replaced is operable and functioning as detailed in the ARS.
 A waiver to replace any and all such equipment must be approved by ADOH prior to replacement.
 Specific information will be required at time of request.

 Repair of all combustible fuel line leaks from the meter or tank to the heating system or appliance are allowable H&S measures.
-Materials must meet federal, state, and local code.
-In the living area, the only allowable H&S costs are of gas cooking appliances to eliminate gas leaks and reduce unsafe levels of carbon monoxide.
 Repair materials must meet federal, state and local code.
 Installation of protective materials on combustible surfaces adjacent to energy systems to meet National Fire Protection Association (NFPA) clearance codes are allowable H&S costs.
 Materials and installation must meet NFPA specifications.
 Materials must meet federal, state and local code.